Englewood

 The 1930s did see a boom in the neighborhood as the 63rd Street and Halsted shopping center was constructed and became a very busy retail district that was the second busiest shopping area in the entire city.
 The Sears store built in the neighborhood generated lots of employment and revenue for the community by 1934.

-The 1930s was also hard on this community during these Great Depression years as businesses and banks closed down as other businesses like Sears opened.
+The 1930s was also hard on this community during these Great Depression years as businesses and banks closed as other businesses like Sears opened.
 The college now known as Chicago Normal College closed down in 1932 which ceased revenue and many jobs for the residents of Englewood.
 This neighborhood was now a cheaper place to rent or own property because of the Great Depression and the fact that World War II efforts caused a lack of materials needed to renovate deteriorating buildings, this attracted lower income African Americans to the neighborhood because of the affordability in the 1940s.

-In the year 1949, African Americans attended a union gathering at a Jewish families’ home at 5643 S. Peoria St (57th and Peoria) which fueled a rumor that the house was about to be sold to blacks in this middle class section which many viewed as the start of a takeover by blacks and communists, and a mob of 10,000 whites attacked several Jews and blacks and anyone they thought was a communist, this was a massive racial onslaught.
-This riot received very minimal media attention as the city didn’t want violent racial issues to be published at this time I history.
+In the year 1949, African Americans attended a union gathering at a Jewish families’ home at 5643 S. Peoria St (57th and Peoria) which fueled a rumor that the house was about to be sold to African Americans in this middle class section which many viewed as the start of a takeover by blacks and communists, and a mob of 10,000 whites attacked several Jews and blacks and anyone they thought was a communist, this was a massive racial onslaught.
+This riot received very minimal media attention as the city didn’t want violent racial issues to be published at this time in history.

 During the 1950s crooked real estate agents heavily targeted Englewood for block busting as they found residents to be easily convinced this area was going to fall victim to deterioration and what was perceived as an invasion by African Americans.
+This caused great panic and triggered white flight; however, the white flight was not rapid until later in the 50s and the neighborhood remained majority white until the later 50s.

 At some point Italians settled this community and by the 1950s this neighborhood was majority Italian.
 Many Italian families partook in white flight in the 1950s but many others could not afford to leave the neighborhood.
-Many of the youths from these poorer families took on a guardian stance on these streets as they their neighborhood was threatened by the growing black population and the threat of other white gangs in the area.
+Many of the youths from these poorer families took on a guardian stance on these streets as they felt their neighborhood was threatened by the growing African American population and the threat of other white gangs in the area.
 Greaser street gangs formed in Englewood in the 1950s especially the Sons of Italy.

 In the early 1960s both gangs now dominated this neighborhood as the very last of the white population left these streets.
 In the 1960s many buildings fell into heavy urban blight as the neighborhood evolved into one of the more dangerous communities in the 1960s with very high crime.
 These streets also became heavily active with gang activity and the Englewood bad reputation grew.
 Block busting and harsh rumors led to severe disinvestment in this community that led to disrepair and blight.